Joe Jonas files for divorce from Sophie Turner, marriage ‘irretrievably broken’

 It was noted that the pair have a prenuptial agreement.

 The petition also mentions that the couple’s two children have been living with Jonas in Miami and other cities throughout the country.
-This could be because Jonas is currently on tour with his brothers.
+Jonas is currently on tour with his brothers.

 However, the documents read that “it is in the best interests of the minor children that the parties have shared parental responsibility.”

-While no name was publicly announced, it was known that they had another girl.

-So far, neither Turner nor Jonas have made any public statements about the split.
+Neither Turner nor Jonas immediately made any public statements about the split.

 Turner’s last post on Instagram is her kissing the “Cake By the Ocean” singer’s hand around the time the Jonas Brothers performed at Yankee Stadium in mid-August.